amitmerchant1990/reverie/reviewers.md

 ## What is the time commitment for reviewers?
 An initial term of one year, renewable.
 We will eventually have a centralized system that keeps track of “review balance”, how much reviewing people have done, and tries to distribute it equitably.
 In addition, some people prefer to review many papers at a time as opposed to a few every month.
 Thus, at the beginning of the monthly reviewing cycle, reviewers will have a chance to specify how many papers they would like to handle.
 In addition, we will add the ability of reviewers to indicate that they are on vacation or otherwise unavailable.

+Reviewers may choose to mark themselves as unavailable for some period.
+For now, please email [the editors](https://aclrollingreview.org/about/people#Editors%20in%20Chief).

 # Review Form

 [Review form](https://aclrollingreview.org/reviewform)